kristianbenoit/promptmanager/README.md

 ```

 Now you need to source /etc/promptmanager from /etc/profile and that depends on
-you distribution, but look at where it sets PS1 and replace that.
+your distribution, but look at where it sets PS1 and replace that.